 The following revisions have been proposed in “Activities of the ITU-R V2” to the RAG Correspondence Group on the ITU-R Strategic Plan:

-“To ensure interference-free operations of radiocommunication systems by implementing the Radio Regulations and regional agreements, as well as updating these instruments in an efficient and timely manner through the processes of world and regional radiocommunication conferences
+“To ensure interference-free operations of radiocommunication systems

-To establish Recommendations intended to assure the necessary performance and quality in operating radiocommunication systems”
+To establish global standards and associated materials to ensure the necessary required performance , interoperability and quality for operating radiocommunication systems”

 The United States questions whether the proposed revisions provide an improvement over the existing text.
 The existing text explains exactly what the ITU-R does, i.e. implementing the Radio Regulations, establishing Recommendations.
 The proposed revisions make the work of the ITU-R more ambiguous.